hl7au/au-fhir-base/input/intro-notes/StructureDefinition-au-accessionnumber-intro.md

-Accession numbers are typically assigned by a diagnostic imaging system or clinical laboratory system and depending on the domain an accession number may for example identify a specimen, imaging examination, or biological polymer sequence.

 ### Usage Notes

 It is preferable that an organisation uses their own local system identifier namespace but if that is not available then an organisation can use their HPI-O to construct a legal globally unique identifier system for their local identifiers.